zavocc/JakeyBot/README.md

 ![Jakey Bot Banner](./assets/banner.png)

-This bot primarily uses Gemini through [the Gemini API](https://ai.google.dev) as well as other models from [OpenAI](https://openai.com), and others from [OpenRouter](https://openrouter.ai) for other AI models for unified access.
+This bot primarily uses Gemini through [the Gemini API](https://ai.google.dev) as well as other models from OpenAI, Anthropic, Mistral, or use [OpenRouter](https://openrouter.ai) for unified access to some models.
 Combined with best Python and Discord APIs to create a helpful AI assistants

 ## Platform availability
 Jakey AI is available as Discord Bot.
 Other platforms is coming soon!